 How Do You know Your Child has ADHD?

-ADHD, a brain-based disorder, this typically known as a children’s disorder.
+ADHD, a brain-based disorder, beginning in childhood.
 While many adults do get diagnosed with ADHD, in most cases it is diagnosed in elementary school-aged children.

 The main three symptoms to look out for in ADHD include